 ØExcellent performance and compatibility with modern web technologies.

-ØDoes not rely on system updates or dependencies.
+ØDoes not rely on system updates or external dependencies for its core rendering.

-ØOne single EXE file for your application: easy distribution.
+ØA single EXE file for your application allows for easy distribution.

 ØThe CEF engine can result in larger application EXE file sizes, leading to ebooks or publications that are several tens of megabytes in size.